 A reverence for architectural heritage leads to renovation, augmentation and adaptive reuse of structures of other eras with fearless additions and skillful reinventions, using contemporary technology and responsiveness to scale, mass and ornamentation.
 This can be seen in our work on several quad buildings at Stanford University, dramatic interventions as at the Denver Museum of Nature and Science, and with the renovation and expansion of the landmark Los Angeles Central Library and Griffith Observatory.

 In 2004, Norman Pfeiffer, seven HHPA Principals and five HHPA Associates became the leadership of Pfeiffer Partners Architects . . .

 an exciting new practice built upon the HHPA foundation and committed to continued exploration of history and context, the creation of invigorating places that celebrate public activity, and a collaborative design process.

-Today, with nationally recognized experts in cultural and campus planning, restoration and reuse, libraries and theaters, Pfeiffer is a continued force in architecture in the 21st century
+Today, with nationally recognized experts in cultural and campus planning, restoration and reuse, libraries and theaters, Pfeiffer, as a studio of Perkins Eastman, will continue to be a force in architecture in the 21st century.